MaramLA/MaramLA/README.md

 # 💫 Maram Alfaraj

-** `Full Stack Developer` **
+** `Backend-Focused Full Stack Developer` **

-👋 Hi, I'm Maram, a passionate full stack developer.
-My ultimate goal is to excel as a proficient web developer, contribute to meaningful industry projects, and help deliver a satisfying user experience through learning high-quality coding mechanisms.🤩
+👋 Hi, I'm Maram, ambitious Backend Developer with 1+ years of experience in building scalable, high-performance backend systems using Node.js, Nest.js, and Express.js.
+Adept at designing RESTful APIs, optimizing database performance, and implementing authentication and learning utilizing microservices architecture.
+Passionate about backend engineering, system scalability, and performance optimization.
+With a solid foundation in full-stack development, I am now fully focused on mastering backend technologies to deliver secure, efficient, and robust solutions.
+Seeking a challenging role to contribute my expertise and grow within a dynamic, tech-driven environment..🤩

 I'm eager to bring my skills to a team that values a proactive and innovative approach to development.
 Feel free to explore my projects on GitHub or reach out via email at maramlutfi.alfaraj@gmail.com.